vbshuliar/educast-ai/README.md

-# EduCast AI 🎙️
+# KnowCast AI 🎙️

-Transform any learning topic into engaging podcast conversations using AI.
+Transform any topic into engaging podcast conversations using AI.
+Ask about anything - knowledge, news, current events, and more.

 ## Quick Setup